WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: WildFeedback

-We also compare \textsc{WildFeedback} with current open-source datasets in Table \ref{tab:data_stats} \footnote{ For \textsc{UltraFeedback}, we refer to the pre-processed, binarized version that was used to train Zephyr \citep{tunstall2023zephyrdirectdistillationlm}.}.
-To the best of our knowledge, \textsc{WildFeedback} is the first multi-turn pairwise preference dataset constructed from real human-LLM interactions.
-It is also the only dataset derived from in-situ user feedback, unlike existing preference datasets that are annotated by human annotators or LLMs, which often fail to fully capture real users' preferences.
-Additionally, although OpenAssistant Conversations (OASST1) \citep{pf2023openassistant} also include multi-turn conversations, both its prompts and responses are entirely composed by human annotators, making it less reflective of the genuine dynamics of human-LLM interactions.
-Overall, \textsc{WildFeedback} outperforms existing datasets in accurately representing authentic human-LLM interactions, making it a more reliable resource for developing and evaluating preference-based models.
+Table \ref{tab:data_stats} reports statistics on \textsc{WildFeedback} constructed datasets compared with open-source datasets\footnote{For \textsc{UltraFeedback}, we refer to the pre-processed, binarized version used to train Zephyr \citep{tunstall2023zephyrdirectdistillationlm}.}.
+To the best of our knowledge, \textsc{WildFeedback} is the first multi-turn pairwise preference dataset derived from real human-LLM interactions.
+Unlike datasets annotated by human labelers or LLMs, which often fail to fully capture real user preferences, \textsc{WildFeedback} is built from in-situ user feedback.
+Although OpenAssistant Conversations (OASST1) \citep{pf2023openassistant} also includes multi-turn conversations, its prompts and responses are fully composed by human annotators, making it less reflective of genuine human-LLM interactions.
+In the next section, we demonstrate that \textsc{WildFeedback} more accurately represents authentic human-LLM interactions, making it a more reliable resource for developing and evaluating preference-based models.